pocteo/dapp-k8s/README.md

 ```
 $ ganache-cli -m 'your-mnemonic'
 ```
-It makes the next step which is `configuring metamask` much more easy.
+It makes the next step which is `metamask configuration` much more easy.

 ## Step 3.
 Configure Metamask